 Our bottom line

 If we were planning a Grand Cayman week, we would not try to hit every famous restaurant.
-We would choose a few meals that match the day: Casa 43 for fun, XQ’s for easy, Casanova for waterfront Italian, Macabuca for a West Bay night, Pappagallos for a nicer dinner, Morgan’s for seafood, and Tukka if we are exploring the East End.
+We would choose a few meals that match the day: Casa 43 for fun, XQ’s or Peppers for easy, Casanova for waterfront Italian, Calypso for a nicer seafood meal, Macabuca for a West Bay night, Rackam’s for casual George Town waterfront, Kaibo when we are already up north, and Tukka if we are exploring the East End.

 The real win is balance.
 Spend where the meal feels worth it, use groceries for the meals nobody will remember, and leave enough flexibility that dinner does not become the boss of the whole trip.